sendgrid/docs/source/User_Guide/Marketing_Campaigns/beta_editors.md

 {% endanchor %}

 {% anchor h3 %}
-How do I opt out of the beta?
+How do I use the templates I created in the previous editor?
 {% endanchor %}

-When you open one of your old campaigns or templates in the beta editor, SendGrid creates a duplicate of the original campaign or template.
-You may always open the original campaign or template in the old editor.
+When you open one of your existing campaigns or templates in the new editor, SendGrid creates a duplicate of the original campaign or template.
+You may always open the original campaign or template in the previous editor.

 {% anchor h3 %}
-What happens to my old campaigns and templates?
+What happens to my exisiting campaigns and templates?
 {% endanchor %}

-For the duration of the beta, you continue to have the option of opening your old campaigns and templates in the old editor.
-When you open an old campaign or template in the beta editor, it makes a duplicate of that campaign or template and opens the duplicate in the beta editor.
-You can't open the duplicate in the old editor, but you can open your originals in the old editor.
+For now, you can continue to open your campaigns and templates in the previous editor.
+When you open a campaign or template you created in the previous editor in the new editor, it makes a duplicate of that campaign or template and opens it in the editor.
+You can't open the duplicate in the previous editor, but you can open your originals in the prvious editor.

 {% anchor h3 %}
 Can I use both editors?